vipers-web-design/private-repo-readme/feedverse-README.md

 - :pencil: Create phone apps for Android and iOS

 ### Subscription
-- :pencil: The entire page
+- :white_check_mark: The entire page
 - :pencil: Rates:
   - US$1.00 / month:
     - If you sign up within the first 60 days of launch and subscribe before the site is ~2 months old